 These are all great questions.

-First off, I think the Golite Shangri-La 1 and Shangri-La 2 are great shelters to start down the road toward learning the art of tarp camping because they have a removable inner tent.
+First off, shelters that have a removable inner tent are a great way to ease into tarp camping.
 A lot of tarp campers use an inner tent like this during bug season or in wet climates too.
-You see an inner tent used quite often by people who have shaped tarps, like pyramids – not too different from the Shangri-La, but less so by people with flat tarps.
+You also inner tents used by people who have shaped tarps like pyramids.

 A Tarp Sleep System

 Next, I’ve never had “a creepy”, like a mouse, spider, snake, or slug join me under a tarp at night.
 I don’t think they’re as interested in me as they are their normal food sources or my food bag.

 I also decided fairly early on in my tarp career that I needed a sleeping bag cover/bivy sack and a head net in addition to my sleeping bag or quilt as key elements of my sleep system.